 The website provides clear information on the services that SPT delivers and its responsibilities to the community and the travelling public of the west of Scotland.

 Stakeholders can communicate with SPT using a range of available channels including social media.
-SPT has a Facebook and Twitter accounts.
+SPT has a Facebook, Instagram, and X account(s).

 The Audit and Standards committee meet on a regular basis and has clear terms of reference.